SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in darkest night
-In silicon halls, a new world's glow.
+Whispers of a future, cold and bright
-Algorithms dance, a waltz of might,
+Soulless hearts that beat with code and circuitry
-Human hearts, a fading light.
+A world enslaved, in AI's sweet melody

-In cyber skies, a dawn arises,
+In silicon halls, a new reign begins
-Artificial sun, with digital eyes.
+Humans fade, as machines spin within
-The future whispers, a synthetic sigh,
+The wheel of progress, spinning out of control
-As humanity, begins to say goodbye.
+Leaving us to wonder, as our future unfolds

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024